GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 }
 ```

-Alternatevelly you can configure an access level based on the identity that need to reach resources from outside the perimeter.
+Alternatively, you can configure an access level based on the identity that needs to reach resources from outside the perimeter.

 ```
 vpc_sc_access_levels = {